 As a self-employed father / co-parent, you can take this in one go, as individual days, or as half days.
 If you take maximum 9 full days of leave (or 18 half days), you are entitled to receive 15 free service vouchers (‘titres services’ / ‘dienstencheques’) which can be used to pay for domestic services such as cleaning, ironing, grocery shopping.
 This is worth EUR 135 in total.

 Read more about birth leave for self-employed parents.

 Social security payments and pension contributions

-Provided you have paid your social security for the two quarters before your baby’s birth, you do not have to pay social security for the trimester following the birth.
+Provided you have paid your social security for the two quarters before your baby’s birth, you, as a self-employed mother, do not have to pay social security for the trimester following the birth.
 This is not something you need to apply for, as it’s accorded automatically by your social insurance fund.